ashfaq1934/interactions/README.md

 # Instructions for setup

-- To run the project you'll need both python and node js installed, you can find out more at:
+- To run the project you'll need both python and node js installed, you can download these through:
   - https://www.python.org/getit/
   - https://nodejs.org/en/download/